-Most advanced Nikon cameras offer JPEG, TIFF, and RAW (NEF) storage.
+Most of the advanced Nikon cameras offer JPEG, TIFF, and RAW (NEF) storage.
 The argument over which bit level to choose generally goes along with which image format should one choose?
-The image format question is addressed in a different article found here.
+We have a separate image format guide that is addressing that second question.

 An 8-bit JPEG can capture over 16 million colors.
 However, it can only capture 256 unique colors per RGB channel.
 That’s 256 reds (R), 256 greens (G), and 256 blues (B).
 When you combine all three channels (all the shades you have) you will see this: 256 x 256 x 256 = 16,777,216 colors.